 Through the generosity of alumni, corporations and friends of the University, annual and endowed scholarships are awarded each year.
-These scholarships are separate from the University funded, merit-based institutional scholarships given.
+These scholarships are separate from the University-funded, merit-based institutional scholarships given.
 To be considered for the annual and endowed scholarships, students must complete an online application in the fall.
 Students are notified at the start of the application process.

-Each year, the University hosts a Scholarship Awards Dinner at which annual and endowed scholarships are celebrated.
-For the 2020-21 academic year, 182 awards totaling more than \$470,000 in scholarship assistance were presented to 168 students.
+Each year, the University hosts a Scholarship Awards event at which annual and endowed scholarships are celebrated.
+For the 2021-22 academic year, 192 awards totaling more than \$476,500 in scholarship assistance were presented to 161 students.
 Selection criteria for these largely need-based scholarships may also be based on academic achievement and other qualities such as leadership, professional attitude, community service or employment.
 In each case, the donor of the scholarship helps set the criteria for the scholarship.

-For more information about scholarships and awards, please contact the Office of Advancement.
+For more information about scholarships and awards, please contact the Office of Advancement at advancement2@uhsp.edu.